Mozilla-Data-Collective/datacollective-python/docs/upload.md

 - `showContactInfo`
 - `visibility`
 - `agreeToSubmit=True`
-- `fileUploadId`

-The `fileUploadId` is only available after a successful file upload and is required to link the uploaded archive to the submission.
+A completed file upload must also be attached to the submission before it can be submitted for review.
+The uploaded archive is linked to the submission automatically when the multipart upload completes (the upload is started with the submission's ID).

 ## Step-by-Step Upload